kjolley/BIGSdb/Upgrading_README.txt

 accommodate in silico PCR and hybridization reaction filtering.
 Please run the isolatedb_v1.2.sql script, found in the sql/upgrade directory, against your isolate databases.

+PCR simulation requires installation of ipcress.
+This is part of the exonerate package (http://www.ebi.ac.uk/~guy/exonerate/).
+A Debian/Ubuntu package for exonerate is available as part of the main distribution of the operating system.